 To start, add a new List in the Persona Dashboard.
 Pick any List name that you’d like, in this case, “Bad Browser Fingerprints,” and a List type of “Browser fingerprint.”
 You need to have the browser fingerprint first to input into the List, from the Inquiry page (above).

 After the List has been created, in the next screen, you will be prompted to add the browser fingerprint that you want to track to that List, and then click “Add Item.”
 You will have to go to that individual’s inquiry page in the Dashboard to find their browser fingerprint, which is automatically computed.
 This will populate your new List with the browser fingerprint.

 Once added, you will see that specific browser fingerprint show up in the List.
 If an individual goes through an inquiry flow again, it will be flagged as a match on the List, as long as they are on the same browser and version, with the same settings.
 When you click into “List matches” on that Inquiry, you will see a log of any List types that came up as a match.

 Building Workflows for Browser Fingerprints

 Workflows in Persona are like if-then statements that are used to move Inquiries to your manual review if they obtain certain, prescribed characteristics.
-Getting started with setting up this Workflow is simple.
+Setting up this Workflow is simple.
 When you click “Add criteria” in your Workflow, you will be given the opportunity to add criteria around any List matches.
-When you set up your Workflow with the List match, you will be prompted in the dropdown with any Lists you have made (hence why we recommend to create your List first, before setting it up with the Workflow).
+When you set up your Workflow with the List match, you will be prompted in the dropdown with any Lists you have made (this is why we recommend creating your List before setting it up with the Workflow).

 Please note: Our Workflows feature is currently under a feature flag and has not been released for everyone yet.
 If you would like early access, please email firstname.lastname@example.org.